DESIGNING AT STRYKER

 🕒 43% Time Reduction – Reduced clinician patient data entry time from 3 minutes to 1.7 minutes, helping clinicians complete entries more quickly, especially under time pressure.

-👍 Higher Clinician Satisfaction – Clinicians found the platform easier to navigate and the summary step boosted confidence
+👍 Higher Clinician Satisfaction – Clinicians found the platform easier to navigate and the summary confirmation step improved confidence before submission

 My Role: Senior Staff UX/UI Designer